pradeephubgit/questdb.io/docs/introduction.md

 - [Troubleshooting](/docs/faq/troubleshooting/) guide with solutions for various HW & SW configuration issues
+- [List of OS error codes](/docs/faq/os-error-codes/) page with the list of Operating System error codes

 We are happy to help with any question you may have, particularly to help you optimize the performance of your application.
 Feel free to reach out using the